 The road to the establishment of what has become the continent’s premier development finance institution is marked by several events, multiple initiatives, and countless contributions.
-While it is hard to mention all of these initiatives here, it is however important to mention that among the "founding acts", was the Tubman-Nkrumah-Toure conference of 1958, the year the OAU was established.
+While it is hard to enumerate these initiatives here, it is however important to mention that among the "founding acts", was the Tubman-Nkrumah-Toure conference of 1958.

-The heads of state of Liberia, Ghana and Guinea, three advocates of pan-africanism, spent four days in a conclave in the village of Sanikoli, in Liberia.
-Their final communiqué put forward their determination to commit all their resources to bringing all African countries to independence and to succeed in developing the continent in solidarity, recalls one of the "go betweens" of the meeting, Romeo Horton of Liberia who later became his country's central bank governor.
+The heads of state of Liberia, Ghana and Guinea, three advocates of pan-Africanism, spent four days in a conclave in the village of Sanikoli in Liberia.
+Their final communiqué expressed their determination to commit all their resources to bring all African countries to independence and to succeed in developing the continent in solidarity, recalls one of the "go betweens" of the meeting, Romeo Horton of Liberia, who later became his country's central bank governor.

 Committee of Nine

 Three years later (1961), the Liberian capital hosted the Monrovia Conference.
 It brought together a group of African heads of state and government and this resulted in the creation of the Monrovia Group.
-At the center of this meeting and a subsequent one in Lagos, two draft charters were made; one for the OAU, and one for an African Development Bank.
+At the centre of this meeting and a subsequent one in Lagos, two draft charters were made; one for the OAU, and one for an African Development Bank.
 The latter rapidly landed in the offices of the Economic Commission for Africa, on the desks of Micky Abass and Robert Gardiner.
-Then Executive Secretary and Vice Secretary of this organization, both of whom got fully involved in the establishment of the Bank.
-Soon, a Committee of Nine was set up, a sort of think-tank and an organizational nucleus of this project, for financial experts and economists from nine countries - Cameroon, Ethiopia, Guinea, Liberia, Nigeria, Sudan, and Tanganyika and Zanzibar - which formed Tanzania in 1964 - representing Africa's diversity.
+The Executive Secretary and Vice-Secretary of this organization were fully involved in the establishment of the Bank.
+Soon, a Committee of Nine was set up, a sort of think-tank and an organizational nucleus of this project, for financial experts and economists from nine countries – Cameroon, Ethiopia, Guinea, Liberia, Nigeria, Sudan, and Tanganyika and Zanzibar (which formed Tanzania in 1964) – representing Africa's diversity.

-Forty-five years on, the African Development Bank Group has financed more than 3,200 operations, for over US$63 billion, and it wound up 2003 with the best results in its history, with an AAA rating from major financial rating agencies and with a capital of US$ 32.043 billion.
+Fifty years on, the African Development Bank Group has financed 4,185 operations for estimated at US $99.73 billion and still maintaining its AAA rating from the major global rating agencies with a capital of US $93.14 billion.

 It has coordinated its activities with those of its partners in poverty reduction efforts, international financial institutions, governments and official development aid agencies as well as non-governmental organizations, and increasingly conceived its action in consultation with the representatives of local societies, so that they might be the actors of their own development.
-It has further underscored the role of women, education and structural reforms, and lent its support to key initiatives: debt alleviation for highly indebted poor countries (HIPC), regional integration, right up to the New Partnership for Africa's Development, NEPAD, of which it is one of the brains behind its creation.
+It has further underscored the role of women, education and structural reforms, and lent its support to key initiatives: from debt alleviation for highly indebted poor countries (HIPC), regional integration to the New Partnership for Africa's Development, NEPAD, which the Bank helped to create.